closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

-# Rebuttal and Counter-rebuttal to The Deconstruction of Qualia
+# Critique and Response on 'The Deconstruction of Qualia'

 > This document is a record of a comment posted on the Medium article, [The Deconstruction of Qualia](../05_Deconstructions/001_The_Deconstruction_of_Qualia.md), and the author's subsequent reply.
 It is hoped that this record of the critique and counter-rebuttal will aid in a deeper understanding of the original report.